 - An emphasis on “learning while doing”…

-- …in a state of the art counselor training center on the seminary campus
+- …in a state of the art counselor training center on the Portland campus

 - …serving clients as early as your second semester in the program

-- …a requirement to complete 700 hours of clinical experience
+- …completing 700 hours of clinical experience across two sites

 The M.A. in Counseling may be completed in three years’ time by taking courses offered on Mondays at Western Seminary Portland campus in Portland, Oregon.
 Students who live at a distance may also complete up to 24 credits of online courses through the Western Seminary Online campus.
 These scheduling solutions allow students to minimize travel to campus and maintain their family, church, and work commitments.